anebz/cloud/Accreditations/aws_developer_associate.md

 Strategies for caching:

-* Lazy loading: loads data into the cache only when necessary. only the requested data is cached.
+* **Lazy loading**: loads data into the cache only when necessary. only the requested data is cached.
+Good option when there's not much space.
 It can have cache miss penalty, and the data can get stale.
 If the data in the db changes, the cache doesn't automatically get updated
-* Write-through: adds/updates data to the cache whenever data is written to the db.
+* **Write through**: adds/updates data to the cache whenever data is written to the db.
 Data in the cache is never stale, but write penalty: every write involves a write to the cache and resources are wasted if the data is never read.
 Elasticache node failure means that data is missing until added or updated in the database

+For backend caching, similar to write-through: write to backend, and then invalidate the cache.
+Then the caching engine fetches the latest value from the backend, so the backend and cache are in sync always.

 ## Security